openwfm/wrf-sfire-docs/docs/updates.md

 ### 2024/03/18

 **Alderaan maintenance in progress**.
-I am lowering slightly the Thermal Design Profile (TDP) on all Alderaan CPUs.
-This should result in less frequent automatic switching of the CPUs to a slower powersave mode when they overheat, and smoother and more reliable HPC operation.
-The TDP change was already done on Alderaan nodes c01 c05 c11 c31 c32, which will keep running normally.
-No new jobs can start on any remaing Alderaan nodes, including GPU nodes, but existing jobs are allowed to complete.
-Alderaan nodes that have no jobs running on them by Monday 3/18 will be rebooted and have their TDP reset.
+I am decreasing a maximum generated heat setting (called TDP) on all Alderaan CPUs.
+This should decrease the switching of the CPUs to a slower power saving mode when they overheat, and thus result in smoother and more reliable operation within the available cooling capacity.

+The change was already done on Alderaan nodes c01 c05 c11 c31 c32, which will keep running normally.
+Currently, no new jobs can start on any remaining Alderaan nodes, including GPU nodes, but existing jobs are allowed to complete.
+Alderaan nodes that will have no jobs running on them by Monday 3/18 will be rebooted and have their TDP reset.
 All Alderaan nodes are expected to be available by the end of the day.
 No jobs will be cancelled.

-If you need to run something urgently between now and Monday and the large number of unavailable nodes is a problem, please let me know.
+If you need to run something urgently between now and Monday and the large number of unavailable nodes is a problem, please let me know

 ### 2024/03/13